Tax Refund Calculator

 Other Valuable Credits

-The Child and Dependent Care Credit provides up to $3,000 for one qualifying dependent or $6,000 for two or more for employment-related care expenses.
-The Saver's Credit offers up to $1,000 ($2,000 for married filing jointly) for eligible retirement savings contributions.
-The Lifetime Learning Credit provides up to $2,000 per return for qualified tuition and fees for any post-secondary education.
-Energy-efficient home improvement credits can provide up to $3,200 per year for qualifying upgrades.
+The Child and Dependent Care Credit provides up to $3,000 for one dependent or $6,000 for two or more.
+The Saver's Credit offers up to $1,000 ($2,000 MFJ) for retirement contributions.
+The Lifetime Learning Credit provides up to $2,000 per return for qualified tuition.

 Deductions Checklist for a Bigger Refund